A Fight for Freedom Begins

 Dr. King’s dream started to come true.
 Black and white children could finally play together.
 People of all colors could vote, work, and live where they wanted.
 The ACLU helped make these dreams real.

 Today, the ACLU still fights for equal rights.
-They remember the lessons learned during the Civil Rights Movement: be brave, work together, and never give up hope for a better tomorrow. ⭐Growing Freedom for All
+They remember the lessons learned during the Civil Rights Movement: be brave, work together, and never give up hope for a better tomorrow. ⭐

 The ACLU kept fighting for everyone’s rights in new and important ways.
 They knew that freedom meant making sure all people could live happy lives, no matter who they were.